Raphael (Teenage Mutant Ninja Turtles): Mirage Comics

 In the earliest black-and-white Mirage Comics, Raphael was the most violent turtle and had a tendency for going berserk either in battle or when his temper flared up.
 He has a somewhat cynical and sarcastic sense of humor.
 In later issues, it is shown that he is not particularly fond of the supernatural, stating so explicitly in Tales of Raphael: Bad Moon Rising.

 Raphael mellowed somewhat as the series went on, possibly a key moment for his character development was when he allowed Leonardo to go in alone to defeat The Shredder after nearly being killed by the Foot Elite.
-Since then, he has been less likely to challenge Leonardo's leadership, and on the whole is more friendly towards his family and allies.
+Since then, he has become less inclined to question Leonardo's leadership and generally shows greater friendliness toward his family and allies.

-Of his three brothers, Raphael is actually closest to Michelangelo, having stated this in the fourth issue of the Mirage TMNT comics.
-Raphael often shows a caring, more laid-back, side of himself when around his youngest brother, frequently indulging the young turtle emotionally when at home and ferociously protecting him from harm when in battle.
-Raphael openly admits that the mere thought of his youngest brother being grievously injured causes him to experience violent rage.
+Of his three brothers, Raphael is closest to Michelangelo, having stated this in the fourth issue of the Mirage TMNT comics.
+Raphael often shows a caring, more laid-back, side of himself when around Mikey, frequently indulging the young turtle emotionally when at home and ferociously protecting him from harm when in battle.
+Raphael openly admits that the mere thought of Mikey being grievously injured causes him to experience violent rage.
 In his self-titled one-shot miniseries, Raphael meets human vigilante Casey Jones, his foil, who is more violent and unstable than he was.
 Despite their brutal first meeting, the two have since formed a close bond.

-In the Mirage comic book series' Volume 4, he is still the most violent turtle, but is more sociable.
-After having been bitten by a vampire-like creature, he experienced a further mutation, and became a large, dinosaur-like version of himself.
-He went into a state of berserk animal rage because of it, but with some guidance by an inner manifestation of Master Splinter, he regained his original mentality and later assisted Leonardo and Casey Jones in tracking down the vampires who attacked him.
+In the Mirage comic book series' Volume 4, he is still the most violent turtle but is more sociable.
+After having been bitten by a vampire-like creature, he experienced a further mutation and became a large, dinosaur-like version of himself.
+He went into a state of berserk animal rage because of it, but with some guidance from an inner manifestation of Master Splinter, he regained his original mentality and later assisted Leonardo and Casey Jones in tracking down the vampires who attacked him.
 This is also somewhat similar to an earlier storyline during Volume 1, where Raphael was attacked by a leech-like creature who, when sucking his blood, also drained him of the mutagen in his body and reverted him to a small turtle.
 The leech itself mutated and vanished, prompting the remaining turtles to follow it.
-Finally, after tracking down the creature, Raphael manages to bite it and pierce its skin, thereby drinking its blood and mutating back.
+Finally, after tracking down the creature, Raphael manages to bite it and pierce its skin, thereby drinking its blood and mutating it back.

 This incarnation of Raphael appeared in the crossover special Turtles Forever voiced by Sean Schemmel.